IDeaLab-uni-graz/amml-python-base/README.md

 For each hardware version a *full* and a *slim* variants, depending on the number of python libraries installed, are defined.
 The *slim* version is intended only for small experiments and/or Python environments unrelated to machine learning.

-> Note that PyTorch is installed separately outside of `requirements.txt` to follow the official installation instructions more closely.
+> Note that PyTorch is installed separately outside of `slim_requirements.txt` to follow the official installation instructions more closely.
 See the `Dockerfile` for more details.

 If you have any suggestion what to include/exclude from the Python module requirements in the *full*/*slim* versions, please open a Pull Request or an Issue.